Jaideep25-tech/Jaideep25-tech/readme.md

 <img align="right" src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Developer.gif"/></p>

 ## About :sunglasses:
-I am a 2nd year B.tech student Vellore Institute Of Technology,Bhopal. persuing b.tech in field of computer science with speacialization in field of cyber security and Digital Forensics.
-I am currently into flutter development, android developent with Java , open source advocate.
+A final year B.tech student at Vellore Institute Of Technology, Bhopal. pursuing a b.tech in the field of computer science with a specialization in the field of cyber security and Digital Forensics.
+I am deeply into developing cross-platform mobile application development with the help of Flutter, open source advocate.

-I would love to collaborate on projects.I’m also open to mentoring budding programmers and guiding them to become the best version of themselves.
+I would love to collaborate on projects.
+I’m also open to mentoring budding programmers and guiding them to become the best version of themselves.

 Feel free to DM me on LinkedIn.
 <h4 align="center">Show some &nbsp;❤️&nbsp; by starring  &nbsp;⭐&nbsp; some of the repositories!</h4>